 Christin is a partner at the firm.
 She attended UC Berkeley School of Law (Order of the Coif, 2005) where she graduated in the top 10 students in her class.
 Christin joined the firm in 2007, after serving as a law clerk to Ninth Circuit Judge J. Clifford Wallace.

-Christin’s practice focuses on high-stakes litigation, with a focus on technology and intellectual property disputes.
+Christin’s practice focuses on high-stakes litigation, with a focus on consumer class actions and technology.
 She has made dozens of successful oral arguments; written over 100 briefs (with no losses on summary judgment); taken over 100 depositions (including of key witnesses and experts); and prepared over a dozen petition responses defending the validity of patents before the Patent Trial and Appeals Board (none of the challenged patents were found invalid).

 - University of California, Berkeley (J.D., Order of the Coif, 2005)